0-mostafa-rezaee-0/professional-coding-setup-quickstart/README.md

 ## 3.4.
 Install Docker

+Docker creates isolated containers that package applications with all their dependencies, ensuring consistent behavior across different environments.
+This solves the "it works on my machine" problem by providing a consistent runtime regardless of host system differences.
+For professional development, Docker enables efficient testing, simplified deployment, and collaboration by ensuring everyone uses identical environments.

 1. Download Docker Desktop for Mac from [Docker's website](https://www.docker.com/products/docker-desktop/)
 2. Install the downloaded .dmg file
 3. Verify installation: